ocademy-ai/machine-learning/STYLE_GUIDE.md

 Here `YUyec4eCEiY` is the YouTube `id` of the video, and you should change it accordingly.

 How does it work?
 In fact, the `class="yt-container"` is set to use the CSS style defined in `open-machine-learning-jupyter-book/_static/youtube.css`.
-This `youtube.css` file will be included in every generated HTML file of Jupyter book.
+This `youtube.css` file will be included in every generated HTML file of Jupyter Book.

 ## Acknowledgments